Revisiting Face Forgery Detection: From Facial Representation to Forgery Detection: Related Work

 Attention mechanisms, known for their ability to focus on task-relevant critical features, have been widely applied in most computer vision tasks.
 Many FFD methods also incorporate diverse attention networks into the middle or later layers of the backbone to assist in identifying forgery clues or localizing forged regions within faces~\cite{dang2020detection,miao2021learning,wang2021representative,zhao2021multi,fei2022learning,sun2022information,zhuang2022uia}.
 Some methods utilized convolutional or linear transformations for adaptive learning and estimating attention maps of forged regions~\cite{dang2020detection,zhao2021multi}, while others employed attention maps to erase conspicuous and specific forgery traces within the training dataset, compelling the detection model further to explore generic forgery features~\cite{miao2021learning,wang2021representative}.
 Subsequently, attention mechanisms have become increasingly sophisticated.
 Fei~\etal~\cite{fei2022learning} proposed a second-order local anomaly learning module to mine local region anomalies by calculating fine-grained local anomalies of the first and second order.
 Sun~\etal~\cite{sun2022information} found that face forgery is closely associated with high-information content and designed the Self-Information Attention to utilize self-information as a theoretical guide for capturing forgery cues while highlighting more informative regions.
 Zhuang~\etal~\cite{zhuang2022uia} proposed an Unsupervised Inconsistency-Aware method based on Vision Transformer, \ie, UIA-ViT, to extract inconsistency cues without pixel-level forged location annotations.

 Due to the presence of redundant forgery-independent features in forged faces (\eg, identity, natural artifacts), the distinction of forgery-dependent features is disrupted and hindered.
 Researchers leveraged disentangled representation learning~\cite{wang2022disentangled} or game-theoretical approaches to enhance the backbone's ability for extracting forgery clues.
-Specifically, disentangled representation learning-based FFD methods primarily adopted a training process that involved exchanging decoupled forgery-independent and forgery-dependent features to reconstruct pairs between real and forged faces, enhancing the discriminative performance of the classification branch with the backbone encoder~\cite{cozzolino2018forensictransfer,hu2021improving,liang2022exploring,yan2022deepfake,cao2022end,li2022artifacts,yan2023ucf}.
+Specifically, disentangled representation learning-based FFD methods primarily adopted a training process that involved exchanging decoupled forgery-independent and forgery-dependent features to reconstruct pairs between real and forged faces, enhancing the discriminative performance of the classification branch with the backbone encoder~\cite{cozzolino2018forensictransfer,hu2021improving,yan2022deepfake,cao2022end,yan2023ucf}.
 Game-theoretical-based FFD methods~\cite{dong2022explaining,yao2023towards} utilized the knowledge of game theory to decouple unrelated regions from source and target images, promoting FFD performance with the support of Shapley value~\cite{shapley1953value}.

 FTCN~\cite{zheng2021exploring} and AltFreezing~\cite{wang2023altfreezing} explored temporal inconsistencies in forged videos.
 FTCN reduced the spatial convolution kernel, while AltFreezing alternated between spatial and temporal freezing, both aiming to encourage ResNet3D to explore generic features of forged face videos.
 Choi~\etal~\cite{choi2024exploiting} employed StyleGRU and a style attention module to exploit the temporal low-variance properties of style latent vectors in each frame for detecting forged videos.
+TFCU~\cite{guo2025face} identifies spatially discriminative features in fine detail by unraveling temporal forgery cues.
 Additionally, Wang~\etal~\cite{wang2022m2tr} and Miao~\etal~\cite{miao2023f} leveraged frequency domain information to assist the backbone in capturing more fine-grained artifact features.